operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ## Running the Tests

-To make running the tests simpler, the `operator-sdk` CLI tool has a `test` subcommand that configures some default test settings, such as locations of the manifest files for the CRD, RBAC, and Operator, and allows the user to configure these runtime options.
+To make running the tests simpler, the `operator-sdk` CLI tool has a `test` subcommand that configures some default test settings, such as locations of the manifest files for your global resource manifest file (by default `deploy/crd.yaml`) and your namespaced manifest file (by defualt `deploy/rbac.yaml` concatenated with `deploy/operator.yaml`), and allows the user to configure these runtime options.
 To use it, run the
 `operator-sdk test` command in your project root and pass the location of the tests using the `--test-location` flag.
 You can use `--help` to view the other configuration options and use `--go-test-flags` to pass in arguments to `go test`.
 Here is an example command: